(You can read a previous blog about me and my advocacy)

 The misrepresentation of science in news media has created exaggerated claims of the abilities of ADHD medicines, while inadequately showing the potential harms.
 This exaggeration of effects has lead people to engage in drug seeking behaviour.

 One of the main factors in all of this has been media’s complicity in propagation of newsworthiness and the decline of scientific authority.
 Newsworthiness (whether something will be published) is prone to bias of those who run editorial rooms and is influenced by corporate ownership of media.
-Scientists are often hesitant to present their findings due to inaccurate science representation, often altering the outcomes to frame the existent media narrative. e.g. issues such as emotional regulation will be framed as “bad behaviour” implying that it’s not a neurological condition and that persons with ADHD willingly choose to participate in.
+Scientists are often hesitant to present their findings due to inaccurate science representation, often altering the outcomes to frame the existent media narrative. e.g. issues such as emotional regulation will be framed as “bad behaviour” implying that it’s not a neurological condition and that ADHD people willingly choose to participate in.

 Stereotypes are a common feature of ADHD representations – and implicit biases and outdated understanding of ADHD means that they will publish stories that align with pre-existing media narrative around the condition.